-In response to the detection of the synthetic chemical 1,4-dioxane in the Delaware River, the New Jersey Department of Environmental Protection is convening an interstate task force to assess potential sources of the chemical and possible remedies.
+In response to the detection of the synthetic chemical 1,4-dioxane in the Delaware River, the New Jersey Department of Environmental Protection has convened an interstate task force to assess potential sources of the chemical and possible remedies.

-The State will lead a working group consisting of DEP experts, Pennsylvania regulators, the Delaware River Basin Commission, and industry representatives.
-DEP intends for the group to conduct enhanced sampling and assessment to identify potential source(s) of the contaminant and recommend a course of action to address risks to the environment or public health.
+The State has established a working group consisting of DEP experts, Pennsylvania regulators, the Delaware River Basin Commission, and industry representatives.
+The group is conducting enhanced sampling and assessment to identify potential source(s) of the contaminant and recommend a course of action to address risks to the environment or public health.

-Among issues for the group to evaluate is the recent detection of 1,4-dioxane at the Delaware River Regional Water Treatment Plant in Delran, operated by New Jersey American Water (NJAW).
-At the amounts presently detected by NJAW, the chemical is unlikely to pose an immediate acute health risk.
-Nevertheless, NJAW has made operational changes to reduce 1,4-dioxane levels in drinking water distributed by the Delran plant and intends to install new treatment at the plant.
-While there is no cause for alarm, the information shared by NJAW is an important preliminary data point in the evaluation of this emerging contaminant for all water systems that draw from the Delaware River.
+Among issues the group is evaluating is the recent detection of 1,4-dioxane near the Delaware River Regional Water Treatment Plant in Delran, operated by New Jersey American Water.
+At the amounts presently detected, the chemical is unlikely to pose an immediate acute health risk.
+Nevertheless, New Jersey American Water has made operational changes to reduce 1,4-dioxane levels in drinking water distributed by the Delran plant and is designing and installing new treatment at the plant to be completed by the end of 2021.
+While there is no cause for alarm, the information shared by New Jersey American Water is an important preliminary data point in the evaluation of this emerging contaminant for all water systems that draw from the Delaware River.

 “While we take the detection of 1,4-dioxane in the Delaware River very seriously, it is important for the public to understand that DEP does not believe that the current results pose any immediate health risk,” DEP Commissioner Catherine R. McCabe said on December 2, 2020.
 “New Jersey has led the nation in protecting our drinking water from chemical exposure risks, and we will continue that tradition by responding to the challenge of 1,4-dioxane, working collaboratively with our partners in the public and private sectors.
 We encourage water purveyors throughout the state to share information about the presence or treatment of 1,4-dioxane in source water supplies with the DEP while regulations for this emerging contaminant are in development.”

-Once formally regulated, water systems would be required to monitor for the presence of 1,4-dioxane and would be obligated to take remediation measures where the elevated levels of the chemical are detected, including the potential installation of additional treatment technology.
+Once formally regulated, water systems would be required to monitor for the presence of 1,4-dioxane and would be obligated to take remediation measures where the levels are detected above the MCL, including the potential installation of additional treatment technology.
 Presently, no home-treatment systems or filters have been certified to remove 1,4-dioxane.